-Days 3 - 4
+Days 3 - 4 Field Excursions

-Field Excursions

 Wildlife, particularly large carnivores, are most active in the early morning and late evening hours.
 By happy coincidence, that is when the light for photography is best as well.
-On these days, we will be meeting early (before light) and staying out late with mid-days being spent either discussing animal behavior, photographic techniques, or just taking some well-deserved downtime.
-We most likely will not return to Gardiner during these daytime excursions.
+On these days, class will be meeting early (before light) and staying out late with mid-days being spent either discussing animal behavior, photographic techniques, or just taking some well-deserved downtime.
+The group will likely not return to the Lamar Buffalo Ranch during these daytime excursions.

-Day 5

-Field Excursions and Image Review
+Day 5 Field Excursions and Image Review

-Early morning, we will be out in the field looking for wildlife.
-Depending upon weather and opportunities, we will come back to Gardiner around noon and spend some classroom time reviewing images and working on digital darkroom techniques.
+Early morning, the class will be out in the field looking for wildlife.
+Depending upon weather and opportunities, the group will come back to the Lamar Buffalo Ranch around noon and spend some classroom time reviewing images and working on digital darkroom techniques.

 4:00 p.m.
 Class concludes